-Martina combines her old soul with years of classical vocal training, and a passion for pop/funk/R&B to create a massively undeniable voice.
-Having built a reputation as a dynamic live performer, she has captivated various audiences for hundreds of events across Canada since the age of 4.
-In 2016, at 15 years old, she became the first-ever Official Anthem Singer for the NHL’s Toronto Maple Leafs, holding the position for six seasons (2016-2022).
-Other nationally televised musical performances of hers include the 2019 Canada’s Walk of Fame Awards Night, where she performed a tribute to Alessia Cara and later presented Cara with the Allan Slaight Award, the 2019 Toronto Santa Claus Parade, and Breakfast Television’s Christmas Special live from the Distillery District’s Winter Village in 2021.
-Amidst the pandemic, Martina has focused on writing and releasing more original music.
-Her latest released singles include “These Days” and “What U Waitin’ For”, which can be found on all major music streaming services.
+Having built a reputation as a dynamic live performer, Martina has dazzled audiences across Canada from local live-music bars like El Mocambo to the beloved Scotiabank Arena, where she became the first official anthem singer in Toronto Maple Leafs history at 15 years old, singing for hundreds of Leafs home games and holding the position for six seasons (2016-2022).
+Other nationally televised musical performances of hers include the 2019 Canada’s Walk of Fame Awards Night, where she performed a tribute to Alessia Cara and later presented Cara with the Allan Slaight Award, the Toronto Santa Claus Parade, and Breakfast Television’s Christmas Special live from the Distillery District’s Winter Village.
+Amidst the pandemic, Martina has focused on writing and releasing her own music.
+Her latest released singles include “These Days” and “What U Waitin’ For”, which can be found on all music streaming sites, with much more original music on its way!

 When she isn’t on set, performing, or making music, you might always find Martina with a book in hand or creating her own stories.